What is a BiPAP machine?

 BiPAP is a type of positive pressure ventilator.
 While using BiPAP, the patient receives positive air pressure while breathing in and breathing out.

-BiPAP machines have two pressure settings- a higher pressure for inhalation (IPAP), and a lower pressure for exhalation (EPAP).
+BiPAP machines have two pressure settings- higher pressure for inhalation (IPAP), and a lower pressure for exhalation (EPAP).

 The BiPAP machine increases the pressure when the patient inhales to keep the airways in the nose and throat from closing while the patient is sleeping, and provides a lower pressure during exhalation that continues, to maintain an open airway.